U.S. Environmental Protection Agency (EPA)

 Questions: Please see the FAQ section of our website.
 After reading, if you have additional questions about the application process please email ORISE.EPA.OW@orau.org and include the reference code for this opportunity.

-The qualified candidate should have received a master’s or doctoral degree in one of the relevant fields, or be currently pursuing one of the degrees and will reach completion by the anticipated start date.
-Degree must have been received within five years of the appointment start date.
+The qualified candidate should have received a master’s or doctoral degree in one of the relevant fields, or be currently pursuing one of the degrees with completion by July 1, 2021.
+Degree must have been received within the past five years.

 - Citizenship: U.S. Citizen Only